aclark4life/python-packages-doc/advanced.rst

 Advanced
 ========

-This section contains information about an advanced feature of pythonpackages.com: hosted configuration files.
+In this section we describe an advanced feature of pythonpackages.com: hosted configuration files.

 Buildout/easy_install vs. virtualenv/pip